aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-app.md

 ## Objective

-This guide is designed to equip you with the necessary skills for efficient deployment and management of microservices, specifically those belonging to the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project, within a Kubernetes environment.
-Through the steps outlined in this guide, you will learn how to configure, deploy, and manage your microservices using Minikube and Amazon ECR.
+This lab is designed to equip you with the necessary skills for efficient deployment and management of microservices, specifically those belonging to the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project, within a Kubernetes environment.
+Through the steps outlined in this lab, you will learn how to configure, deploy, and manage your microservices using Minikube and Amazon ECR.
 For a comprehensive understanding of the different Kubernetes resources being created, refer to [Introduction to Managing Multiple Services with Kubernetes](about-multiservice.md).

 ## Prerequisites